 As car accident lawyers, we know that a concussion injury after a car accident is very common.
 In fact, concussion injury is one of the most common traumatic brain injuries, also referred to as TBIs, that are reported after a person is involved in a car accident.
 The Centers for Disease Control and Prevention (CDC) indicates that 14.3 percent of all concussions/TBIs are the result of motor vehicle accidents, making them the third most common cause of these types of injuries.
 Concussions/TBIs have the potential to leave victims with significant cognitive and physical problems and may prevent a person from working or even from being able to live independently.
-For this reason, people who sustain concussion and/or TBIs in car accidents should contact a car accident attorney immediately in order to determine their legal options.
+For this reason, people who sustain concussion and/or TBIs in car accidents should contact a law firm immediately in order to determine their legal options.

 What is a TBI and how is it different from a concussion?

 Many people may be surprised to learn that a concussion is simply a form of mild TBI.
 In fact, concussions are the most common form of traumatic brain injury and they are often sustained in events as common as playing sports (see NFL concussion lawsuit), car accidents and falls.
 TBIs can be significantly more serious than a concussion and can involve trauma that penetrates the skull and causes significant damage to a person’s brain.
 The complications associated with a TBI are generally in direct proportion to the severity of the initial injury, but can include the following:

 How do traumatic brain injuries occur in car accidents

 Motor vehicle accidents often involve extreme physical forces that can cause significant bodily injury.
 There are a number of ways this could occur in a car accident, including the following:

 - Violent shaking and/or sudden movement of the head and/or upper body

 - Striking the head against a window or other part of the car